little1d/MolAct/README.md

     [MODEL_DIR] [BENCH_DIR] [OUT_DIR]
 ```

+**Recommended approach**: Instead of passing parameters via command line, you can directly edit the script file `scripts/3 run_mol_opt_inference.sh` to modify the default paths (MODEL_DIR, BENCH_DIR, OUT_DIR) and other parameters (MAX_NEW_TOKENS, TEMP, TOP_P).
+This is more convenient and recommended.

-The script will process all subtasks (logp, drd, jnk, gsk, qed, solubility) automatically.
+The script will process all subtasks (logp, drd, jnk, gsk, qed, solubility) automatically and generate JSON result files in the `outputs/` directory.
+Each result file contains the model's reasoning trajectory (thought process, tool calls, and observations) along with the final predictions, which can be used for subsequent evaluation.

 **Note**: When running inference scripts from the root directory, the TDC library will automatically download oracle files to the `oracle/` directory.

 ### Evaluation

-Evaluate results on ChemCoTBench using the provided scripts:
+Evaluate results on ChemCoTBench using the provided scripts.
+The evaluation uses the [ChemCoTBench](https://github.com/IDEA-XL/ChemCoTBench) evaluation framework.

+**Recommended approach**: Instead of passing parameters via command line, directly edit the script files to modify the default paths:
+- `scripts/2 eval_mol_edit_chemcotbench.sh` for molecular editing tasks
+- `scripts/4 eval_mol_opt_chemcotbench.sh` for molecular optimization tasks

+The scripts accept three parameters:
+- `BENCH_DIR`: Path to ChemCoTBench `baseline_and_eval` directory (contains evaluation scripts)
+- `PRED_DIR`: Directory containing prediction JSON files generated from the inference step above
+- `OUT_DIR`: Output directory for evaluation results

 ```bash
 # For molecular editing tasks